In-patient luxury rehab center in Thailand

 Drug Tolerance: definition, causes and risks

-Drug tolerance, also known as drug insensitivity, is a reduced reaction or diminished response to a drug.
-This can occur when a drug is used repeatedly.
+Drug tolerance, otherwise known as drug insensitivity, is a reduced reaction or diminished response to a drug.
+This occurs when a drug is used repeatedly.
 The body gets adapted to its continual presence.

 The causes of drug tolerance are repeated and chronic use of the drugs.
-Additionally, using larger and larger doses can lead to drug tolerance.
+Additionally, using larger and larger doses of a substance leads to drug tolerance as well.

 Risks of drug tolerance include increased likelihood of overdose, addiction, and dependence on specific classes of drugs, such as opioids.